August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Summer shows at Multimedia Fountain Park

-Until September 27.
+Until September 26.
 Location: Multimedia Fountain Park (Multimedialny Park Fontann), a fountain complex located between the Old Town/New Town area and the Vistula River, location on Google map, free entrance.
-30-minute multimedia show (music, lights, water, laser) each Friday and Saturday, July: 9.30 pm, August: 9 pm, September: 8.30 pm.
+30-minute multimedia show (music, lights, water, laser) each Friday and Saturday ,August: 9 pm, September: 8.30 pm.
 More in English about the Fountain Park in Warsaw.

 Horse Racing at Tor Służewiec Racetrack

-Selected weekends.
-Location: Tor Wyścigów Konnych Służewiec, Puławska 266 Street (Ursynów), online tickets (visitors up to 18 years old free entrance).
+Selected weekends until November 15.
+Location: Tor Wyścigów Konnych Służewiec, Puławska 266 Street (Ursynów), online tickets (visitors up to 13 years old free entrance).
 The Służewiec Horse Racetrack is not only a horse race but also an essential monument in Warsaw – the track was opened in June 1939, and it was the most modern and largest horse racing track in Europe.
 Of course, you don’t have to play sports betting if you don’t want to.
 It’s fun to watch the horses (sometimes you can even get up close), the children can play on the playground, you can eat something, and the race area itself is a vast green space!
 It is also worth paying attention to the kilometer-long wall separating the area of the Racing Track from Puławska Street, which has become a street gallery of Polish graffiti artists.
 Horse racing in Warsaw occurs almost every weekend, from April to mid-November.
 How to get there?
 By car, through the main gate at Puławska Street, where there is a large parking lot.
 You can also take tram no. 4 or 10 to the terminus.
 Website in English.

-Fruit picking in the Warsaw area
+Fruits and vegetables picking in the Warsaw area

 Shopping in “Rysiny” – a family farm in Białołęka